-- 6.22 Using the Building for Life toolkit traffic light system, the Urban Design Review study, ranks the existing Estate as having 8 green ratings and 4 amber ratings, indicating no major aspects of concern. - 6.23 Notwithstanding that, the study highlights a number of areas where partial regeneration of the Estate (Option 3) could improve the urban design of the area; most notably in connection with removing "dead" areas within the Estate, improving the layout and design of car parking and improving pedestrian only routes. - 6.24 Aside of the points discussed above, the study also highlights the potential from an urban design point of view to increase density and building height across the site, making the most of the river frontage and also the potential to create a stronger built edge fronting Morden Road, east of The Surrey Arms. - 6.25 Option 2 would allow the existing positives to be built on by creating further natural surveillance from the addition of new private balconies, however would leave the rest of the Estate unchanged. - 6.26 Option 1 would have no material impact on the baseline positions identified above, and would not rectify any of the urban design issues discussed above.
+- 6.24 Using the Building for Life toolkit traffic light system, the Urban Design Review study, ranks the existing Estate as having 8 green ratings and 4 amber ratings, indicating no major aspects of concern. - 6.25 Notwithstanding that, the study highlights a number of areas where partial regeneration of the Estate (Option 3) could improve the urban design of the area; most notably in connection with

+- removing "dead" areas within the Estate, improving the layout and design of car parking and improving pedestrian only routes. - 6.26 Aside of the points discussed above, the study also highlights the potential from an urban design point of view to increase density and building height across the site, making the most of the river frontage and also the potential to create a stronger built edge fronting Morden Road, east of The Surrey Arms. - 6.27 Option 2 would allow the existing positives to be built on by creating further natural surveillance from the addition of new private balconies, however would leave the rest of the Estate unchanged. - 6.28 Option 1 would have no material impact on the baseline positions identified above, and would not rectify any of the urban design issues discussed above. - 6.29 Option 3 provides the opportunity to enhance permeability and to improve the character of the area / townscape, whereas Option 1 and 2 would not.